 Not only are items from nature, like acorns and fallen leaves, of abundance as we transition from summer to fall, items like table scatter, leaf confetti and silk leaves hit the craft stores, too.
 They can create beautiful and welcoming invitations to play.
 I find they are the perfect addition to any autumn or fall preschool theme.

 As he does this, he tells me how he is making pumpkin soup, and offers some to his classmate to try.
 He then asks for the book Pumpkin Soup that we had read earlier that week and as I watch him play I can hear and see this little boy retelling the story as he continues to make his own pumpkin soup.

 This student lines up the pumpkins to “make letters,” and I hear him naming the letter he remembers from his name.
 While he does not actually form any letters, this is an important part of play as it demonstrates the connection he has made between letters and writing.

 As this student lines up the acrylic pumpkins, he counts.
 He pulls them out of the line and counts the pumpkins in groups, and then put them back into a line and counts again.
 It is a unique demonstration of one to one correspondence and knowledge of quantity.

 While at first, this line of pumpkins and leaves was certainly not a pattern, I let them be.
 I wanted to give these students time to define their pattern, to work it out among themselves, to take risks by changing, redoing, and evaluating what they had done.
-This was done with good reason and Corinne and her classmate came up with a pattern we had not learned in class.
-While difficult to see in the photo, they made an AACCCCCCCAACCCCCCC pattern.
-That is, their pattern read two leaves, followed by seven pumpkins, two more leaves, and another seven pumpkins.
-Had I interfered, I probably would have limited the girls’ learning to an AB pattern, or ABC pattern.
-The pattern above was truly unexpected.

-play learning, which is exactly how I approached this autumn themed invitation to play.
+True invitations to play are not presented with a specific end goal, rather the children are allowed to use the materials as props for their playful learning, which is exactly how I approached this autumn themed invitation to play.